isoAdvector/isoAdvector/README.md

               //velocity field when a when the time reverseTime is reached:

               reverseTime 0;

+              //To write out case/isoFaces/isoFace#timeIndex.vtk change this to true:

+              isoFaces2File false;

+              //For tri and tet meshes the standard isoAdvector method may result in
+              //large variations in the interface normal orientation in neighbouring
+              //cells.
+A much smoother interface normal orientation is obtained by
+              //enforcing use of a smoothed gradient for the isoface orientations.
+              //This method is activated by changing this to true:

+              gradAlphaNormal false;
           }

       Please see cases in OpenFOAM/run for examples of usage.
 Note that the